Business Loans for the Furniture Industry

 Interest rates for equipment financing loans range from 7.5% to 12.5%.
 For larger and more expensive equipment, the lender might request an independent appraisal.
 Before approaching lenders, you’ll need to know the exact piece of equipment you intend to buy.
 It will make the loan approval process faster and the lender might not require an appraisal.

-Small business owners with a credit score below 720 can get funding with lenders who offer bad credit business loans.
+Small business owners with a credit score below 720 can get funding with lenders who offer business cash advances.
 Alternative lenders work with businesses who find it difficult to work with banks.
 With a low credit score, there’s more worry that you might default on the loan.
 Thus, you will pay a higher interest rate than on a bank loan or SBA loan because you represent more risk to the lender.

 Repayment terms are anywhere from 2 to 18 months and loans have interest rates of 12% to 45%.
-If you have a credit score at or above 500 and minimum monthly revenues of $8,000, you can take out a loan with an alternative lender.
+If you have a credit score at or above 500 and minimum monthly revenues of $8,000, you can take out a business cash advance loan with an alternative lender.

 Working Capital Loans